 1National Aviation Academy, Mardakan av.
-30, Baku, Azerbaijan 2Institute of Physics NAS Azerbaijan, H.Javid av.
-131, AZ1143, Baku, Azerbaijan, e-mail: eltaj100@yahoo.com
+30, Baku, Azerbaijan 2 Institute of Physics, Ministry of Science and Education, AZ-1143, H. Javid ave.,131, Baku, Azerbaijan, e-mail: eltaj100@yahoo.com

-The temperature dependence (in the 78K-300K range) of the following components of the tensor of electric resistance in low magnetic field-two components of specific resistance (ρ{11} and ρ{33}), two components of Hall effect (R{231} and R{123}) and, five components of magnetoresistance ($\rho{11,11}$, $\rho{11,22}$, $\rho{11,33}$, $\rho{33,11}$, $\rho{33,33}$) - for the alloy of Bi{0.94}Sb{0.06} were measured.
-Due to the calculations the following kinetic parameters were determined: carrier densities of electrons N and holes P; their mobilities μ_1 , μ_2 , μ_3 and ν_1 , ν_3 , correspondingly; and the tilt angle of electronic isoenergetic ellipsoids to the bisectrix axis (φ_e).
-Calculations were carried out for two- (L electrons and T holes) and three-band (L electrons, T and L holes) models.
+The temperature dependence (in the 80 K - 300 K range) of the following components of the tensor of electric resistance in low magnetic field - two components of specific resistance (ρ{11} and ρ{33}), two components of Hall effect (R{231} and R{123}) and, five components of magnetoresistance ($\rho{11,11},\,\rho{11,22},\,\rho{11,33},\,\rho{33,11},\,\rho{33,33}$) - for the alloy of $Bi{0.88}Sb{0.12}$ were measured.
+Due to the calculations the following kinetic parameters were determined: carrier densities of electrons N and holes P; their mobilities μ_1 , μ_2 , μ_3 and ν_1 , ν_2 , ν_3 , correspondingly; and the tilt angle of electronic isoenergetic ellipsoids to the bisectrix axis (φ_e).
+Calculations were carried out for two- valley (L electrons and L holes) model.
+When looking for suitable materials for thermoelectric converters, it is often enough to know the average kinetic parameters for single crystals or parameters for polycrystalline samples of the same composition.
+So, to estimate the values of some kinetic coefficients we used the averaged values of the measured galvanomagnetic coefficients.

-Keywords: semimetals, galvanomagnetic properties, kinetic coefficients of Bi-Sb alloys PACS:72.15.
+Keywords: narrow-gap semiconductors and semimetalls, galvanomagnetic properties, kinetic coefficients of Bi-Sb alloys PACS:72.15.
 Gd, 73.50.Jt